 It also uses the SHA512 algorithm for authentication and the DHE-RSA 2048 key exchange that supports perfect forward secrecy.
 These encryption standards ensure that none of your data can be read even if a hacker gets hold of the decryption key (which is very unlikely, anyway).

-IPVanish provides strong security through several protocols: OpenVPN (TCP and UDP), WireGuard, IKEv2, IPSec, and L2TP.
+IPVanish provides strong security through several protocols: OpenVPN (TCP and UDP), WireGuard, IKEv2, and IPSec.
 These protocols allow you to customize your connection for whatever you’re doing online, mainly through speed and security.
-The default protocol is OpenVPN TCP, which can be changed in the settings menu.
+IPVanish also has an Automatic protocol setting.
+When you have this enabled, it will choose the best protocol for you based on what you’re doing, so you don’t need to manually select one.

-- OpenVPN: A highly secure protocol that is open-source.
+- OpenVPN: A highly secure open-source protocol.
 This means that its code is always visible, which allows people to examine and improve it.
-It comes with 2 options, TCP and UDP, which produced very similar speeds in my tests.
+It offers 2 options: TCP and UDP.
+TCP provides reliable data delivery but can reduce speeds, while UDP offers faster transmission, but may be less reliable.

 - IKEv2: A fast protocol that works well on mobile devices.
 This is because of its ability to auto-connect, which protects you while you switch between a mobile and WiFi network.
 However, it’s not as fast as OpenVPN or WireGuard.